-- Reviewing the board's skill mix and identifying gaps, - Identifying potential board members for appointment to the board or to be put forward as preferred nominations for elections, and - Reviewing board member nominations and providing organisation members with the board's preferred nominees based on needs identified in the skill gap analysis
+- Reviewing the board's skill mix and identifying gaps, - Identifying potential board members for appointment to the board or to be put forward as preferred nominations for elections, and - Reviewing board member nominations and providing organisation members with the board's preferred nominees based on needs identified in the skill gap analysis.

 The nomination committee charter should clearly set out the committee's role, responsibilities, composition, structure and membership.
+Vicsport has developed resources and templates to assist SSAs with the development and function of a nomination committee.